 a.
 Biomechanical Risk Factors

-Proper stretches and exercises, physical therapy modalities, can help to prevent some of the biomechanical causes of plantar fasciitis.
+Proper stretches and exercises, physical rehabilitation modalities, can help to prevent some of the biomechanical causes of plantar fasciitis.
 Typical biomechanically dysfunctional causes of plantar fasciitis are overpronation (middle of the foot rolls in, flattening the arch), limited ankle dorsiflexion (decrease in amount one can bring the top of their foot and shin closer together), and weak muscles in the foot.
 Therefore, the best exercises and stretches depend on what dysfunctions you might have.
 Standing ankle mobility exercises and your calves can help improve limited ankle dorsiflexion.
 Foot towel grabs and smooth criminals barefoot (Google Michael Jackson’s Smooth Criminal Lean dance move for this one!) can strengthen weak foot muscles.
 Progressively loading the achilles tendon and plantar fascia with a toe elevated isometric or eccentric calf raises can actually prevent plantar fasciitis by increasing the amount of load capacity the tissue can withstand before becoming a problem.

 b.
 Anatomic Risk Factors